You might have heard about personal branding; it is a much-hyped concept that is all over the web at the moment.

-How does it affect us normal folks and what can we do to make the most of personal branding?
-This article will briefly explain what it is, what you should be doing and what you can expect from it.
+How does it affect us regular folks, and what can we do to make the most of personal branding?
+This article will briefly explain what it is, what you should be doing, and what you can expect.

 What is personal branding?

 Personal branding is how you project yourself to the world, and how you create and maintain your image.
 Your brand is just as much about your profession and career as your background, what type of person you are, your interests, and any interesting facts.